PrairieLearn/PrairieLearn/packages/migrations/README.md

 });
 ```

-Batched migrations **must** be idempotent, as they may run multiple times on the same ID range in the case of retries after failure.
+Batched migration `execute()` functions **must** be idempotent, as they may run multiple times on the same ID range in the case of retries after failure.

 #### Executing batched migrations